awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 On the left navigation menu, select **Pipelines**.
 There should be a pipeline named **ogbn-arxiv-gs-pipeline**.
 Select that, which will take you to the **Executions** tab for the pipeline.
 Select **Graph** to view the pipeline steps.

-### Execute SageMaker pipeline for ogbn-arxiv
+### Execute SageMaker pipeline locally for ogbn-arxiv

-Execute the following command to start an execution of the pipeline on the ogbn-arxiv data:
+The ogbn-arxiv data are small enough that you can execute the pipeline locally.
+Execute the following command to start a local execution of the pipeline:

 ```bash